 - When you are taking attendance in the Staff Portal, this is the number of times the student was marked present (during the time frame used for the report).

-- If your database is set to track attendance, and you are not using the Staff Portal for attendance, this is the number of times an attendance was recorded for the student in the Class record (during the time frame used for the report).
+- If your database is set to track attendance, and you are not using the Staff Portal for attendance, this is the number of times attendance was recorded for the student in the Class record (during the time frame used for the report).

 - If your database is set to track absences, and you are not using the Staff Portal for attendance, the # Attended column will show zeros.

-In addition to being accessible from the Reports menu, the Student Attendance Report can also generated from the Student and Class records using the Absence/Attendance button.
+In addition to being accessible from the Reports menu, the Student Attendance Report can also be generated from the Student and Class records using the Absence/Attendance button.